RubenSibon/RubenSibon/README.md

 - 🌱 I’m currently expanding my skills in: React, React Native, Apollo/GraphQL, TypeScript and Python.
 - 🖖 My favourite framework still is [Vue.js](https://vuejs.org/) and by extension [NuxtJS](https://nuxtjs.org/).
 - ⚡ I'm also learning: Turkish.
-- ✨ Some of my hobbies are: running, yoga, videogames, trying to watch all films and series worth watching.
+- ✨ Some of my hobbies are: running, yoga, videogames, trying to read all books worth reading and watch all movies and series worth watching.
 - 📫 Contact me or see more from me [on my site](https://www.rubensibon.nl/).

 ## GitHub Stats